apoydence/Hydra/README.md

 Framework to create distributed calculations.

-This framework is in the early stages and currently does not support distribution.
-Currently the framework links several functions together, but does not handle parallelization.
-Parallelizing is the next step.
+This framework is in the early stages and currently does not yet support distribution.
+The framework links several functions together and can create several instances of each function.

 How It Works
 ============